-Expectant moms are subject to the amplifiers below, too.
+Pregnant folks are also subject to the amplifiers below.
 Joy.

 - Hormones galore: During pregnancy, your urine gets more concentrated and contains bacteria-promoting hormones and sugar.

-- Body dynamics: Pregnancy causes certain physiological changes that can increase bacterial presence and make it even easier for bacteria to enter the urinary tract.
+- Body dynamics: Pregnancy causes certain physiological changes that can increase bacterial presence and make it even easier for bacteria to enter your urinary tract.